 This post contains affiliate links.
 If you click-through and make a purchase, I may receive a commission at no additional cost to you.
 Read more here.

 I love pour over coffee.
 It’s the new in thing in all the coffee shops around Atlanta, but I’ve had a Chemex FOREVER.
-I love pour over coffee and being able to make it at home with my “special coffee” is one way I treat myself.
+I love being able to make it at home with my “special coffee” is one way I treat myself.
 Usually on the weekend.
 If you follow my Instagram Stories you see me make pour over coffee often with my Melitta or my Chemex.
 The last time I posted a story, I got a few questions.
 Most of you wanted to know what makes pour over coffee special?
-And how do you make the pour over coffee at home?
+And how do you make it at home?
 Since I believe everyone should experience good coffee, today I’m going to show you how I make pour over coffee at home.

 How I Make Pour Over Coffee at Home